morphx666/x8086NetEmu/README.md

 ![Integrated Debugger](http://whenimbored.xfx.net/wp-content/uploads/2018/01/debugger.png)

-Development is currently stalled due to a breaking bug (or bugs?) which prevent the emulator from working correctly.
+~~Development is currently stalled due to a breaking bug (or bugs?) which prevent the emulator from working correctly.
 The bug can be reproduced by booting into DOS 6.x and running EDIT, QBASIC, DEFRAG or MEMMAKER.
-Quite probably, this is the same bug that also prevents it from running Windows 1.01 (although Windows 2.03 *almost* works).
+Quite probably, this is the same bug that also prevents it from running Windows 1.01 (although Windows 2.03 *almost* works).~~

+Thanks to the amazing work by [@TomHarte](https://github.com/TomHarte/ProcessorTests/tree/main/8088) I was able to finally find the bug that was affecting so many programs!
+So it happens that the `TEST` opcode (0x84) was using the incorrect register when in indirect mode.
+That was it... fixing that stupid mistake has solved all the bugs mentioned above.

 Portions of the code in the emulator were adapted or inspired from '[fake86](https://github.com/rubbermallet/fake86)' (CGA emulation), '[PCE - PC Emulator](http://www.hampa.ch/pce/)' ([Group 2](http://www.mlsite.net/8086/), DIV, IDIV, MUL and IMUL opcodes emulation and flags management) and '[retro](http://jorisvr.nl/article/retro)' (Scheduler, chipset and keyboard handling).